Creating a Dementia Friendly Community

 Singing Hills Chorus

-Singing Hills Chorus is an affliliate member of the Giving Voice Iniative.
-The chorus is especially created for persons living with Alzheimer’s or another related dementia, and their care partners.
-We offer two 16-week session (includes concert and reflection gathering) a year and perform a concert at the end of each session.
+Singing Hills Chorus is a long-time member of the Giving Voice Network.
+The chorus is especially created for persons living with Alzheimer’s or related dementia and their care partners.
+We offer a fall and spring session and wrap up each session with a joyful concert.
+Summer SingAlongs are held monthly from June through August.

 About the Mankato & North Mankato ACT on Alzheimer’s Action Team